callum-hart/immutable-styles/README.md

     - `pseudo`: Pseudo classes and/or elements.
   - `children`: Styles for the current element and/or nested child elements.
 - **Returns:**

-  - An object representing the Immutable Styles AST.
+...An object representing the Immutable Styles AST.

 ### createCSS